US says attack on Saudi oil site was an Iranian ‘act of war’

 The attack came after a summer of heightened tensions between Iran and the U.S. over Trump’s withdrawal from the 2015 Iranian nuclear deal.

-Iran sent a note to the U.S. via Swiss diplomats in Tehran on Monday, reiterating that Tehran denies involvement in the aerial attack, the country’s state-run IRNA news agency reported.
-The Swiss have looked after American interests in Tehran for decades.
+Iran sent a note to the U.S. via Swiss diplomats Monday, reiterating that Tehran denies involvement in the aerial attack, the country’s state-run IRNA news agency reported.
+The Swiss have looked after American interests in Iran for decades.

 “If any action takes place against Iran, the action will be faced by Iran’s answer immediately,” IRNA quoted the note as saying.
-It added that Iran’s response wouldn’t be limited to the source of the threat, suggesting it would inflict damage beyond what it had suffered.
+It added that Iran’s response wouldn’t be limited to the source of the threat.

 He did not elaborate, and it was not immediately clear what further means are available since he has already cut deeply into Iran’s oil market.
 National Security Council officials declined to comment.

-IRNA separately reported that Iran’s delegation to the annual U.N.
-General Assembly meeting had not left Iran because the U.S. has yet to issue the necessary visas.
+IRNA also reported that Iran’s delegation to the annual U.N.
+General Assembly meeting has yet to receive the necessary U.S. visas.
 Foreign Minister Mohammad Javad Zarif was to travel to New York on Friday, with Iranian President Hassan Rouhani following on Monday.

 The U.N. meeting had been considered as an opportunity for direct talks between Rouhani and Trump.